Teen Titans Go! To the Movies

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Teen Titans Go!
 To the Movies against these established plot points, we can identify how Aaron Horvath utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Teen Titans Go!
 To the Movies within the animation genre.

 Comparative Analysis